 I had been doing this for many years, maybe twenty now, and the reaction from the other pilot varied from “hell no” to “yes, captain instructor, anything you say.”
 Jarod was in the middle and appeared to read but didn’t ask any questions.
 “I know this stuff,” he said.
 I knew any pilot flying into France for the first time without questions wasn’t paying attention.

 Some of the best lessons in life, I knew, were hard learned.
 So I left Jarod to his own and continued my foreign country routine by reading each arrival procedure and pronouncing the names aloud.
 “Caen Four Echo,” I mumbled, “Devaulle Four Echo, Dijon Five Whiskey . . .”

 “I like to pronounce each procedure,” I answered, “no matter how many times I’ve been there it helps to sound it out.
 That way if you hear it on the radio, you’ll have a hint about what they are saying.”

 “You’re a bit paranoid,” Jarod said, “aren’t you?”

 “Yes,” I said.
 I’ve always been paranoid about flight procedures.
 “The international language of aviation is English, as you know, but not everybody speaks English in English.
 The French are some of the worst.”

 “I’ve always found that if you speak politely and slowly,” Jarod said, “the foreign controllers will work with you.
-You just need to have more patience, Eddie.
+You just need to have more patience, James.
 And being polite wouldn’t hurt.”